dzarezenko/poloniex-api/README.md

 Requirements
 ------------
-The minimum requirement by Open Data APIs Aggregator is that your Web server supports PHP 5.4.
+The minimum requirement by Poloniex API is that your Web server supports PHP 5.4.

 Installation
 ------------